Expert dental care in Thailand, coordinated for you

 Thailand vs International Price Comparison

 Full mouth reconstruction in Thailand costs 60–80% less than equivalent treatment in the US ($15,000–$30,000), Australia (A$14,000–A$27,500), and UK (£12,500–£25,000).
 For a case involving twenty crowns and four implants, the savings can exceed $20,000.
-The materials and clinical standards are equivalent — the difference is in operating costs.
+The materials and clinical standards are equivalent; the difference is in operating costs.

-Types of Full Mouth Reconstruction in Thailand
+Types of Full Mouth Reconstruction

 No two reconstruction plans are alike.
 The combination of treatments depends on what each tooth needs, the condition of the bone and gums, and how the bite fits together.